younes101020/younesfakallah/README.md

 - 🌱 I’m currently learning **typescript, react and gsap**

-- 👨‍💻 Some of my projects are available at [https://younesfakallah.vercel.app](https://younesfakallah.vercel.app)

-- 💬 Ask me about **javascript fundamentals, sass, oop**

 - 📫 How to reach me **younesfakallah60@gmail.com**

 <h3 align="left">Connect with me:</h3>